The key to freedom is being free of needing to have freedom at all.

 ― Chögyam Trungpa

 We love to dabble in pleasure but we’re fucking terrified to lose it, so we are always trying to cling to it, afraid to feel uncomfortable.
 We want more of what feels good.

 Whether we are munching on our organic keto burgers or chugging smoothies, prepping for the big work presentation, getting the kids ready for school, planning an overseas trip, working out, mapping out a new content plan for marketing or having a lazy Sunday of self-reflection and rejuvenation, it all contains dissatisfaction, pain.

-Let’s take a closer look at some basic physical principles that help us understand the push-pull of this psychological, mental and emotional phenomenon.
+Let’s take a closer look at some basic physical principles that help us understand the push-pull of this psychological, mental, and emotional phenomenon.

-That it all boils down to this;
+It all boils down to this;

 The illusion of freedom is that there isn’t any at all.